 And finally, with the recent merger of SPG and Marriott, you can link your Marriott and SPG accounts and get matched to Marriott Gold status if you have SGP gold status.
-This means that cards like the American Express Platinum Card offer you Hilton Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!
-Not a bad deal.
+This means that cards like The Platinum Card® from American Express offer you Hilton Gold, SPG Gold, and Marriott/Ritz-Carlton Gold!
+Click here to apply.

 Now on to the benefits….
 You can check out the differences of benefits for the different levels of Marriott Rewards Elite status here (or in the chart below), but I’ll go over some of the benefits that stick out for Marriott Gold Elite status and provide a few comparisons to what other programs offer.

 - Gold Elite members are credited with a 25% bonus on base points earned during stays.

 At a value of .8 cents per point, Gold status earns 10% back, which is among the strongest for any mid-tier status.
 Out of all of major hotel programs, Marriott is among the most rewarding in terms of the value you receive back in the form of reward points for your bookings.

 5th redemption night free

 - Book 5 consecutive nights and the 5th night is free (this perk is available to all Marriott status levels but is worth mentioning).

 If you’re considering taking advantage of this benefit, then you should definitely read up on how to maximize this perk and increase your savings.
 Both SPG and Hilton Honors also offer this benefit to their members, while programs like Hyatt and IHG do not.

 Guaranteed late checkout